khillrdn/agrivoltaics_in_ri/README.md

     - Calculate topographic slope in degrees from LiDAR VRT
     - Discretize slope into a 1-4 suitability scale (flat to unsuitable)
     - Perform zonal statistics to find the mean slope score (engineering/installation feasibility) for each municipality
+    - Convert land use data to SpatRaster and then mask slope data to ag boundaries (both need to be in raster form to perform this)
 - Multi-Criteria Decision Analysis
     - Using a weighted overlay, the final suitability index is created.
 Three models are weighted on a scale of 1-4 with 1 being most suitable and 4 being unsuitable.
        1. Slope feasibility (35%) - indicates engineering costs of installation
        2. Land use reality (20%) - ag land cover types ranked based on ease of implementing solar while maintaining ag yield
        3. Operational viability: looking at average plot size per town and total ag acreage per town.
 Weighted 60/40 respectively.
 Area-weighted mean used to determine final town scores.
 - Visual Creation
     - Viz A: Strategy Analysis - shows each variable in a bubble map
     - Viz B: Spatial Distribution & Final Suitability Index - choropleth map